metanoia-labs/imperia/README.md

 You are welcome to contribute to Imperia, whether it be by reporting bugs, suggesting features, or even contributing code.
 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to contribute to Imperia.

 View periodic release notes and updates on the [GitHub Releases](https://github.com/metanoia-labs/imperia/releases) page.
-Or view the individual release notes on the [CHANGELOG.md](CHANGELOG.md) files in the respective projects.
+Or view the individual release notes on the **CHANGELOG.md** files inside the respective projects.

 ## License